Infrastructure Funding Programs

 Through PEI Infrastructure programs, federal, provincial and municipal governments are investing millions of dollars in infrastructure across Prince Edward Island.

-Infrastructure funding programs that are available to Prince Edward Island municipalities include:
+Infrastructure funding programs available to Prince Edward Island municipalities include:

 Who is the Minister responsible for Infrastructure?